 - Clearly demarcate items that need to be protected – which includes existing services, environmentally sensitive areas (including protected vegetation) and existing structures that could be damaged by the work.
 Ensure personnel understands that these areas must remain protected and undamaged.

-- Ensure that all workers undergo a proper project induction so that they are aware of the safety hazards and understand the project requirements for safety, quality, and behaviour.
+- Ensure that all workers undergo a proper project induction so that they are aware of the safety hazards and understand the project requirements for safety, quality, and behavior.